Easy Webinar Plugin on Steroids

 Explanation of code

-By default, EWP doing multiple checks for latest version of plugin by calling home (remote) server to get latest version number.
-This can slowdown code execution (waiting response from remote server, multiplied by numerous calls per single page load).
-My idea was to prevent this and optimize calls, by involving local WordPress cache for plugin’s latest version data, through Transients API.
+By default, EWP does multiple checks for the latest version of the plugin by calling the home (remote) server to get the latest version number.
+This can slow down code execution (waiting response from a remote server, multiplied by numerous calls per single page load).
+My idea was to prevent this and optimize calls, by involving the local WordPress cache for the plugin’s latest version data, through Transients API.

-New plugin version can’t be released on each second, minute, or even hour.
-Because of that, 1+ remote call per page load is waste of bandwidth and time.
-So we can, for a while, locally store latest version number fetched from remote server and simply check local data on same page loads.
+A new plugin version can’t be released on each second, minute, or even hour.
+Because of that, 1+ remote call per page load is a waste of bandwidth and time.
+So we can, for a while, locally store the latest version number fetched from the remote server and simply check local data on the same page loads.

-In this tweak I store latest version info for 6 hours.
+In this tweak, I store the latest version info for 6 hours.
 Simple as that.

-Please note, Easy Webinar support confirmed that they’ll apply this enhancement to upcoming release.
-I’m expecting to EWP(4.2.8) come with fix already implemented.
-If not, simply refactor my version of method getRemote_version() and tweak core plugin file.
+Please note, that Easy Webinar support confirmed that they’ll apply this enhancement to upcoming releases.
+I’m expecting EWP(4.2.8) to come with a fix already implemented.
+If not, simply refactor my version of the method getRemote_version() and tweak the core plugin file.